statgen/zorp/README.md

 from zorp import readers, parsers

 # Create a reader instance
-reader = readers.TabixReader('input.bgz', parser=parsers.standard_gwas_parser)
+reader = readers.TabixReader('input.bgz', parser=parsers.standard_gwas_parser, skip_errors=True)

 # We can filter data to the variants of interest.
 If you use a domain specific parser, columns can be referenced by name
 reader.add_filter('chrom', '19')
 reader.add_filter('pvalue', lambda val, line: val < 5e-8)

+# Iteration returns tuples (or namedtuples) of cleaned, parsed data
+for row in reader:
+    print(row.chrom)

 # Tabix files support iterating over all or part of the file
 for row in reader.fetch('X', 500_000, 1_000_000):
     print(row)

-# Iteration returns tuples (or namedtuples) of cleaned, parsed data
-for row in reader:
-    print(row.chrom)

-# Write a compressed, tabix-indexed file containing the subset of variants of interest, in the parser's normalized format
+# Write a compressed, tabix-indexed file containing the subset of variants that match filters, choosing only specific
+#   columns.
+The data written out will be cleaned and standardized by the parser into a predictable form.
-out_fn = reader.write('outfile.txt', ['chrom', 'pos', 'pvalue'], make_tabix=True)
+out_fn = reader.write('outfile.txt', columns=['chrom', 'pos', 'pvalue'], make_tabix=True)

+# Real data is often messy.
+If a line fails to parse, the problem will be recorded.
+for line, message, raw_line in reader.errors:
+    print('Line {} failed to parse: {}'.format(line, message))

 ```